matloff/fastStat/README.md

 P(Y = 1 | X = t)

-has a *logistic* form:  If X we have a single predictor (so &nu;<sub>i</sub> is a scalar and c is just the standard deviation &sigma;), the form is
+has a *logistic* (often nicknamed *logit*) form:  If X we have a single predictor (so &nu;<sub>i</sub> is a scalar and c is just the standard deviation &sigma;), the form is

 P(Y = 1
 | X = t) = 1 / [1 + exp(-{&omega;<sub>0</sub> + &omega;<sub>1</sub>t)}]

 for parameters &omega;<sub>0</sub> and &omega;<sub>1</sub>
 that depend on the v<sub>i</sub> and &sigma;.
 In the case of multiple features, this is

 P(Y = 1 | X = t) = 1 / [1 + exp(-&omega;'t)]

+**This probability interpretation of logit is key.**

-(Let's call the above, "the logistic equation.")
+Let's call the above, "the logistic equation."

+So again:  Just as the linear model originally arose in the context of multivariate normal distributions, this was the case for logit as well.
-Again as in the case of the linear model discussion above, we must ask, **what if the assumptions, e.g. normality, don't hold?**
+But again, as in the case of the linear model discussion above, we must ask, **what if the assumptions, e.g. normality, don't hold?**

-And the answer is that the logistic model (often called *logit*) is quite popular anyway, and for good reason:  The logistic equation does produce a value in (0,1), which is what we want for a probability of course, yet we still have a linear ingredient &omega;'t, the next-best
+And the answer is that the logit model is quite popular anyway, and for good reason:  The logistic equation does produce a value in (0,1), which is what we want for a probability of course, yet we still have a linear ingredient &omega;'t, the next-best